brucetsao/Spider_6x2_Test/README.md

-# This is a spider machine project.
+# This is a spider robot project.

 #### How to tune the parameters ?
 1. Define the angle resolution (PhaseAngleResolution) in file ServoPwm.h.